dksingh0014/DharmendraSingh/README.md

 # DharmendraSingh
-I am Sr.Software Developer and I have 6.6 years experience
+I am Sr.Software Principal Engineer and I having 11.5 years experience in as .net and azure cloud